Manticore Games raises $30 million to enable a new generation of game creators

-Manticore Games has raised $30 million to launch a platform so a new generation of game creators can build, share and play online games.
+Manticore Games has raised $30 million to launch a platform so a new generation of game creators can build, share, and play online games.
 The San Mateo, California-based company will use the money for accelerating development of Core, a digital playground and community designed to unleash imagination and explore new play experiences.

-The second round financing included investments from Benchmark Capital, Correlation Ventures, Bitkraft Esports Ventures, M Ventures, Arrive (a subsidiary of Roc Nation), Sapphire Sport, Tuesday Capital, and SV Angel.
+The second round financing includes investments from Benchmark Capital, Correlation Ventures, Bitkraft Esports Ventures, M Ventures, Arrive (a subsidiary of Roc Nation), Sapphire Sport, Tuesday Capital, and SV Angel.

-“Core is a digital playground service that we have been working on a year and a half now,” said Frederic Descamps, CEO and cofounder, Manticore Games, in an interview with GamesBeat.
+“Core is a digital playground service that we have been working on a year and a half now,” said Manticore CEO and cofounder Frederic Descamps in an interview with GamesBeat.
 “We are not ready to show it yet, but we are talking about the genesis of it.
 We saw a gap in game making.
 It is still reserved to a limited set of folks.
 You need technical proficiency, funding, a team.
 The pipeline you use is made of lots of pieces and it is pretty rigid.
 It limits the creativity in games.
 We are talking about a new way for creating games.
 A new way for creators to get into it.”

-Jordan Maynard, chief creative officer and cofounder of Manticore Games, said in an interview with GamesBeat that Core will be a kind of one-stop shop for game developers, including features like end-to-end native multiplayer.
+Jordan Maynard, the chief creative officer and cofounder of Manticore Games, said in an interview with GamesBeat that Core will be a kind of one-stop shop for game developers, including features like end-to-end native multiplayer.

 “Developers often don’t have time to think about creating multiplayer code,” Maynard said.
 “We don’t think there is anything else out there with the combination of creation and publishing.”

 Competitors to this kind of idea could include game engines such as Epic Games’ Unreal and Unity Technologies’ Unity 3D.
-But the company sees itself as complimentary.
+But the company sees itself as complementary.
 Descamps said the idea is to remove obstacles so developers can publish and share quickly and then interact with their communities.

 “We think we can create much faster cycles of iteration and feedback loops” between developers and players, Descamps said.